republik/plattform/packages/icons/README.md

 # @republik/icons

+## Build & Dev Scripts

+The build-script consists of two commands:

+1. Using `svgr` the svg-files are converted into React-components (outputted into `lib/components`)

+2. In a second step `vite.js` is used to bundle the output of the previous step as a CSJ & ESM bundle.
+In addtion the type-descriptions are generated as well.

+The dev-script uses `nodemon` to watch the `lib/svg` folder.
+If a change is detected, the build-script is re-run.

 ## Adding an icon

-To add an icon, simply add a `.svg` file into the `svg` folder.
+To add an icon, simply add a `.svg` file into the `lib/svg` folder.
-Once you run the `build` script again, your icon will be ready to use.

 ### How to import